Nobiso17/Lego_Identifyer/README.md

 The class label is derived from the folder name.
 Images can be `.jpg`, `.jpeg`, `.png`, `.bmp`, or `.webp`.

-> **Dataset used:** [Classify Bricks: Compare Transfer Learning Model](https://www.kaggle.com/code/databeru/classify-bricks-compare-transfer-learning-model/input?select=dataset) or similar.
-Store in Google Drive and update `ZIP_PATH` in the config section.
+> **Dataset used:** [Classify Bricks: Compare Transfer Learning Model](https://www.kaggle.com/code/databeru/classify-bricks-compare-transfer-learning-model/input?select=dataset).
+Transformed for each class to be in its own folder and stored in Google Drive.
+Pulled into Colab through `ZIP_PATH` in the config section.

 ---